-Since then, she and the Drifting Fifth have toured nationally and opened for Grammy nominees and winners including Chris Stapleton and Brandi Carlile.
-Reese has also opened up for americana stalwarts John Hiatt, Ray Wylie Hubbard, Corb Lund, and the Secret Sisters.
-The group’s live EP The Electric Year was named Y102's 2014 Album of the Year and the group was part of Taco Bell's 2016 Feed the Beat roster.
+Caroline Reese and her band, the Drifting Fifth, have have toured nationally and opened for Grammy nominees and winners including Chris Stapleton and Brandi Carlile.
+Reese has also opened up for Americana stalwarts John Hiatt, Ray Wylie Hubbard, Corb Lund, Chely Wright, Lindi Ortega, and the Secret Sisters.

 Stay in Touch!